sharleenw/dflow/README.md

 An opinionated lightweight template for smooth `drake` flows.

-This version has been modified from Miles McBain's original version, for use by my team at CNO specifically.
+This version has been modified from Miles McBain's original version, for use by my team specifically.

 ## Installation